High School / New Student, Dual Enrolled, Early College Student

 4. Wait for your application review and notification letter.

 After your application is received Undergraduate Admissions will review it to determine if you will be accepted.
-A notification letter of acceptance or rejection will be sent from Undergraduate Admissions.
+A notification letter will be sent from Undergraduate Admissions.
 If accepted, your application will be reviewed for scholarships and financial aid eligibility AND you will begin receiving communication for the next steps.

 Once you receive your acceptance letter, you will need to pay the enrollment deposit to confirm that you will attend Campbell University.